top of page

 How to Find Companies to Reach Out to for a High School Internship

-Use LinkedIn to find small tech firms and startups where you can assist with coding, software development, data analysis, or IT support.
-Smaller firms are typically more open to hiring high school students due to their flexible staffing needs.
-When reaching out, seek personal connections with professionals, such as being from the same area, attending the same school, or sharing common interests.
+When reaching out, seek personal connections with professionals, such as being from the same area, attending the same school, or sharing common interests like a favorite sports team.
 Personalizing your outreach can boost your chances of a positive response.
 Focusing on smaller companies and leveraging these connections can help you secure a valuable computer science internship in New York.

 How to Find Professors to Reach Out to for a High School Research Position